RagedUnicorn/wow-vanilla-pvpwarn/README.md

 ![](/Docs/pvpw_doc_enemy_avoid.png)

-*Note:* A spell that is enabled but no sound and no visual warning are enabled will not show a warning to the player.
+*Note:* A spell that is enabled but has no sound and no visual warning enabled will not show a warning to the player.
 The spell is tracked by the addon but never alerted to the player.

+### Disable Addon

+The addon can be configured to be either completely disabled or disable in all Battlegrounds.
+This includes `Warsong Gulch`, `Arathi Basin` and `Alterac Valley`.
+This can be useful to prevent the warnQueue to get to annoying in places where a lot of such events are triggered

+### Ignore events while is dead

+Events can be ignored while the player is dead and wishes to not see any warning during this state.

 ## FAQ

-##### The addon is not showing up in WoW.
+#### The addon is not showing up in WoW.
 What can I do?

 Make to recheck the installation part of this Readme and check that the addon is placed inside `[WoW-installation-directory]\Interface\AddOns` and is correctly named as `PVPWarn`.

-##### I'm getting the following warning: Skipping warn message because max age was reached.
+#### I'm getting the following warning: Skipping warn message because max age was reached.
 Why is that?

 When a warning events is detected it is put into a queue before it is played to the user.
 This prevents the addon to play multiple of those warning at the same time to the user.
 However this means that it can take some time until an event is played when there is already an event playing.
 The more warning events that are active the higher the chance that an event has to wait until it is played to the player.
 This can lead to a point that a warning event might be considered as no longer relevant because it happened some seconds ago.
 While this should usually not be the case if you see this warning often you should consider disabling some of the warning events in the options menu.

 This is also more likely to happen in a crowed place with lots of players.
 You can either temporarily disable the addon in the settings or use the option to disable the addon in battlegrounds.

-##### No Sound is played when a player used [certain spell].
+#### No Sound is played when a player used [certain spell].
 What should I do?

 This can have different reasons.
 Make sure to check that the spell you would like to be alerted is configured and active in the addon.
 If you cannot find the spell list chances are the spell cannot be tracked or is not yet included in the addon.
 While certain spells are untraceable other might simply be missing.
 Create a Github issue with a enhancement request for the spell to be added to the addon.

-##### I get a red error (Lua Error) on my screen.
+#### I get a red error (Lua Error) on my screen.
 What is this?

 This is what we call a LUA error and it usually happens because of an oversight or error by the developer (in this case me).
 Take a screenshot off the error and create a Github Issue with it and I will see if I can resolve it.
 It also helps if you can add any additional information of what you we're doing at the time.